All Episodes

 New policies are coming in less than four weeks.

-There is not a country in the Middle East where there are civil rights, independent judiciary, freedom of the press, freedom of speech, and guaranteed rights for the citizens, except Israel, where there's a million Muslims or citizens of Israel, or Arabs, and they have the same civil rights that are protected by the same judiciary and the same government as the Israeli citizens do.
+There is not a country in the Middle East where there are civil rights, independent judiciary, freedom of the press, freedom of speech, and guaranteed rights for the citizens, except Israel, where over a million Muslims are citizens of Israel or Arabs.

-This is the one bright spot in the Middle East that's been consistently our ally that we've been able to rely on, that we've supported, that represents the best hope for peace.
+This is the one bright spot in the Middle East that's been consistently our ally, that we've been able to rely on, that we've supported, that represents the best hope for peace.

-That's free markets, limited government, democracy, government that's self-government that respects individual rights.
+That's free markets, limited government, democracy, government, that's self-government, that respects individual rights.

 This is the hope for peace.